jtydhr88/ComfyUI-LayerDivider/README.md

 - `pip install -r requirements.txt`

 Congratulation!
 You complete all installation!

+## (Method 3) Installation - ComfyUI LayerDivider
+Assume you already have a conda python3.11 env
+- activate your env
+- go into this folder and run install_conda_win_py311_cu121.bat

+Congratulation!
+You complete all installation!

 ## Node Introduction
 Currently, this extension includes two modes with four custom nodes, plus two layer modes(normal and composite) for each mode: